Adam Thomson (diplomat)

-Sir Adam McClure Thomson KCMG (born 1 July 1955) is a former British diplomat who is director of the European Leadership Network, a pan-European think tank based in London.
+Sir Adam McClure Thomson KCMG (born 1 July 1955) is a former British diplomat who was director of the European Leadership Network, a pan-European think tank based in London.
 He served as Permanent Representative to NATO between 2014 and 2016.

 Education

 Adam McClure Thomson was educated at King's College School, Cambridge, Westminster School, Trinity College, Cambridge and the John F. Kennedy School of Government at Harvard University.

 Career

 He joined the Foreign and Commonwealth Office (FCO) in 1978 and served in Moscow, Brussels, Washington, D.C. and New Delhi as well as at the FCO in London.
 He was deputy Permanent Representative to the United Nations in New York, with the rank of Ambassador, 2002–06; Director South Asia & Afghanistan at the FCO 2006–09 and High Commissioner to Pakistan 2010–14 before being appointed Permanent Representative to NATO in 2014.

 While in Pakistan, Thomson caused some controversy when he said that the country's government had failed to deliver on reform and called for a "radical change".